cif/Observable/README.md

 Markup:

 Apply bindings as you normally would with Knockout.
 Note that observable properties of models are stored as string references accessible with dot syntax instead of a deep copy (for now).
-Eventually, a more "legit" method of access might be nice, see `Observable.propertyFromString` for details.
+Eventually, a more "legit" method of access might be nice.
+See `Observable.propertyFromString` for details.

      <h2 data-bind="text: contact.observable['phone']"></h2>
      <h4 data-bind="text: contact.observable['company.name']"></h4>